mvuijlst/squish/README.md

 A game inspired by **Beast**, which was included in a version of WordPerfect Office or WordPerfect Works _ages_ ago.
 I played it to death on my old Tandy 1000 EX.
 I created this with some heavy lifting done by ChatGPT (o3 and o1), mainly to see whether it could be done.
 It obviously can.

 The original free version of the game is on the [Internet Archive](https://archive.org/details/msdos_Beast_1984).
-The version I played can be found on abandonware sites, as part of WordPerfect Library 2.0, e.g. on [Winworld](https://winworldpc.com/product/wordperfect-library/20).
+The version I played can be found on abandonware sites as part of WordPerfect Library 2.0, e.g. on [Winworld](https://winworldpc.com/product/wordperfect-library/20).

 ## About This Game